-Under certain circumstances the Girls Athletic Leadership School will allow a student to avoid suspension and remain in school if a parent/guardian attends classes with the student for a period of time specified by the GALS administration.
+Under certain circumstances the Girls Athletic Leadership School will allow a student to avoid suspension, check with your administrator.
 This alternative will only be considered with the consent of the student's classroom teachers and when removal proceedings have not yet been initiated.
 If the parent/guardian does not agree to attend class with the student, or fails to attend class with the student, or the continued presence of the student or parent/guardian is disruptive to the educational process, the student will be suspended in accordance with the above policy.